valteu/IngreCheck/README.md

 - **Custom Blacklist (Upcoming)**: I am currently working on a feature that will allow users to create their own blacklist of ingredients.

 ## Installation
-- simply download the latest release apk on your android device and you are ready to go!
+- simply download the latest release apk on your android device, and you are ready to go!

 ## Workflow